Category: Random Walks

 \[P(X_5=3)=\binom{5}{\frac{1}{2}(5+3)}(0.6)^{\tfrac{1}{2}(3+5)}(0.4)^{\tfrac{1}{2}(5-3)}=0.2592\]

-Click the links to learn Stochastci Processes Introduction, Random Walk Models, Simple Random Walk
+Click the links to learn Stochastic Processes Introduction, Random Walk Models, Simple Random Walk

-A simple random (or unrestricted random walk) walk on a line or in one dimension occurs with probability $p$ when walker step forward (+1) and/or has probability $q=1-p$ if walker steps back ($-1$).
+A simple random walk (or unrestricted random walk) on a line or in one dimension occurs with probability $p$ when the walker steps forward (+1) and/or has probability $q=1-p$ if the walker steps back ($-1$).
 For ith step, the modified Bernoulli random variable $W_i$ (takes the value $+1$ or $-1$ instead of {0,1}) is observed and the position of the walk at the nth step can be found by

 \begin{align}